alexch/codelikethis/public/projects/yelpington.md

 >>>>>>>>>>>>>>>>
 ```

 and then manually edit the files until all the chevrons and dashes are gone, and what's left is correct.
-In this example, you might choose `foo` or `bar`, or `foobar`, or `foo + bar`, or something altogether different.
+In this example, you might choose `foo` or `bar`, or `foobar`, or `bar + foo`, or something altogether different.
 Then `git add` the corrected file and follow the instructions on the console to finish the merge.

 As a more realistic example of a conflict: